Xavier Becerra

 Tenure

-Tipper Gore, Becerra, and President Bill Clinton
+Tipper Gore (left), Becerra (center), and President Bill Clinton

 Becerra was a member of the Congressional Hispanic Caucus, of which he served as chairman during the 105th Congress.[18]

-Becerra was appointed assistant to the Speaker of the House for the 110th Congress.[25]
-He won his bid to succeed John Larson as Vice-Chair in the 111th Congress, defeating Marcy Kaptur of Ohio by a vote of 175–67.[26]
+Becerra was appointed assistant to the speaker of the House for the 110th Congress.[19]
+He won his bid to succeed John Larson as Vice-Chair in the 111th Congress, defeating Marcy Kaptur of Ohio by a vote of 175–67.[20]

-Becerra successfully ran for a second term as Vice-Chair in 2011 to serve during the 112th Congress.[27]
+Becerra successfully ran for a second term as vice-chair in 2011 to serve during the 112th Congress.[21]

 Abortion rights and pay equity

-Becerra argued before the United States Court of Appeals for the Ninth Circuit that the Little Sisters of the Poor, a Catholic religious order, should be required to provide birth control services under the Affordable Care Act.[38]
+Becerra argued before the United States Court of Appeals for the Ninth Circuit that the Little Sisters of the Poor, a Catholic religious order, should be required to provide birth control services under the Affordable Care Act.[22]
 In late 2020, arguing that the prosecution would discourage pregnant women from obtaining addiction treatment, Becerra requested that the Supreme Court of California block the murder prosecution of a woman who had consumed methamphetamine during her pregnancy, resulting in a stillbirth.
-The court declined to do so.[39]
-In response to the Trump administration's 2020 decision to restrict federal funding to California because it requires insurance providers to cover abortion, Becerra stated that "California has the sovereign right to protect women's reproductive rights".[40]
+The court declined to do so.[23]

 Committee assignments